Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution

-Galaxy evolution can be analyzed in the context of the universe's large-scale structure, known as the "cosmic web."
-This structure consists of an interconnected network of filaments, which are bridges of intergalactic matter, and nodes, which are dense intersections of filaments where the cosmic density distribution is highest \citep[e.g.,][]{White87,Bond96,Springel05,disperse2,Cautun14,Martizzi19}.
-Galaxies are usually found within these structures.
 The cosmic web structure has been inferred from galaxy redshift surveys for several decades \citep[e.g.,][]{delapparent86,Geller89,Colless01,Strauss02,Lilly07,Driver11,Huchra12,Bryant15,Laigle16}.
-Although the nodes of the cosmic web can be easily identified by the location of the most massive halos, such as clusters and groups \citep[e.g.,][]{Kaiser84,ST04,Walker19,Kuchner20,Cohn22}, identifying the filamentary structure is much more challenging.
+Although the nodes of the cosmic web can be easily identified by the location of the most massive halos, such as clusters and groups \citep[e.g.,][]{Kaiser84,ST04,Walker19,Kuchner20,Cohn22}, identifying the filamentary structure is much more complicated.

 Identifying the filaments of the cosmic web from a sparse distribution of galaxies, commonly known as cosmic web ``reconstruction," is a challenging task.
-Various techniques have been proposed to achieve this goal, including graph theory and percolation-based methods, such as minimal spanning trees \citep[e.g.,][]{Alpaslan14}, stochastic methods, such as the Bisous point process model \citep[e.g.,][]{Tempel14}, Hessian-based methods exploiting the geometry of local density, tidal, or velocity shear fields \citep[e.g.,][]{Cautun13}, phase-space methods based on the dynamics of the cosmic web \citep[e.g.,][]{Falck12}, and topological methods that exploit the connectivity and topology of space, such as {\sc Spineweb} \citep{AC10} and {\disperse} \citep{disperse1,disperse2}.
-For a comprehensive comparison of these methods and the resulting cosmic web reconstructions, refer to \citet{Libeskind18}.
+Various techniques have been proposed to achieve this goal, including graph theory and percolation-based methods, such as minimal spanning trees \citep[e.g.,][]{Alpaslan14a,Bonnaire20}, stochastic methods, such as the Bisous point process model \citep[e.g.,][]{Tempel14}, Hessian-based methods exploiting the geometry of local density, tidal, or velocity shear fields \citep[e.g.,][]{Cautun13}, phase-space methods based on the dynamics of the cosmic web \citep[e.g.,][]{Falck12}, manifold crawling and/or swarm intelligence-based methods \citep[e.g.,][]{Awad23}, and topological methods that exploit the connectivity and topology of space, such as {\sc Spineweb} \citep{AC10} and {\disperse} \citep{disperse1,disperse2}.
+For a comprehensive comparison of these methods and the resulting cosmic web reconstructions, see \citet{Libeskind18}.
 According to the authors, there is general agreement between the spatial and statistical distribution of the identified structures.
 Voids occupy most of the volume, and clusters live in nodes.
 However, there are significant disagreements in some cases, such as the mass/volume fractions in filaments.
 These disagreements can lead to different conclusions being drawn on the effect of large-scale structure on galaxy formation \citep{Rost20}.